tzz89/fraud_detection/README.md

 ```

 ### Improvements
-Research and practice on how to convert tensorflow/pytorch model into tensorRT format
+Research and practice on how to convert tensorflow/pytorch model into tensorRT format<br>
-TensorRT 8.2 contains new module Torch-TensorRT, TensorFlow-TensorRT for direct conversion however, operator avaliablity still remains a challenge
+TensorRT 8.2 contains new module Torch-TensorRT, TensorFlow-TensorRT for direct conversion however, operator avaliablity still remains a challenge<br>
 source: https://developer.nvidia.com/blog/nvidia-announces-tensorrt-8-2-and-integrations-with-pytorch-and-tensorflow/